On

 the years, it has been affiliated with several national party

-ballot-qualified party in California, the most populous state
+party.
+As a viable ballot-qualified party in California, the most

-in the Union, the American Independent Party has an opportunity
+populous state in the Union, the American Independent Party has

-to play an important role in the restructuring of the nation's
+an opportunity to play an important role in the restructuring

-political system.
-The American Independent Party has survived
+of the nation's political system.
+The American Independent Party

-for over a quarter of a century because the party has had effective
+has survived for over forty years, because the party has had effective

 leaders, along with a popular platform, emphasizing respect for